zhutao100/qwen-code/docs/qwen-ignore.md

 # Ignoring Files

-This document provides an overview of the Gemini Ignore (`.qwenignore`) feature of Qwen Code.
+This document provides an overview of the Qwen Ignore (`.qwenignore`) feature of Qwen Code.

-Qwen Code includes the ability to automatically ignore files, similar to `.gitignore` (used by Git) and `.aiexclude` (used by Gemini Code Assist).
+Qwen Code includes the ability to automatically ignore files, similar to `.gitignore` (used by Git).
 Adding paths to your `.qwenignore` file will exclude them from tools that support this feature, although they will still be visible to other services (such as Git).

 ## How it works